hnbeck/NikosophyWeb/content/post/LikeRDF.en.md

 | 1 | Matthew | Walter | Doris |
 | 1 | Cindy | John | Tiz |

+ A teacher of the scool might want to know who is the father of John in order to contact him.
+The problem is we have two soures or two tables, respectively.
+The one lists families, the other parents.
+We have to associate both sources.

 	SELECT family.name, parents.name FROM parents JOIN family on family.name = parents.name WHERE family.name="John"